yu-fung-hang/interview-QnA/Java/Reserved words/Modifiers/Access Modifiers/README.md

 3. **no access modifier** class / method / variable / interface could only be accessed within the same package.
 4. **protected** method / variable:
     1. can be accessed within the same package;
-    2. can only be accessed through **inheritance** when two classes are not in the same package.
+    2. can only be accessed through **inheritance** when the two classes are not in the same package.

-## Q3: An example of accessing superclass's protected method and variable from an outside package
+## Q3: An example of accessing superclass's protected methods and variables from an outside package

 ClassA.java: